How a Crisis Can Dramatically Boost Product Adoption

 Herein lies the challenge for your new product or innovation.
 The cost-benefit ratio that is acceptable to your customer changes over time.
 And you must always be in alignment with the changing value expectations of your customers.

-[please refer to the lower right-hand corner of this interactive infographic]
+[please refer to the cost-benefit line in this interactive infographic]

 Conclusion